KevinLam2980/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closures have to do with where and which variables are accessible from where you are in your code.
+Such as var being global and const and let being block scope.
 2. Study the following code, then answer the questions below.

 ```js